 Zucchini Lasagna Spirals

-- 1 300 g package frozen chopped spinach thawed and squeezed
+- 300 grams frozen chopped spinach, thawed and squeezed

 - 1 large egg

-- 4 zucchini thinly sliced (Use a mandolin if possible; I got 34 ribbons from 4 zucchini.)
+- 4 large zucchini, thinly sliced (Use a mandolin if possible; I got 34 ribbons from 4 zucchini.)

 First, preheat your oven to 350 degrees.